 - 1. Apply the handbrake, select Park and turn off all the vehicles electrical services. - 2.
 Remove the luggage compartment floor panels. - 3.
-Unclip the battery positive (+) terminal cover. - 4.
-Attach one end of the red jump lead to the positive (+) terminal of the booster battery and the other end to the positive (+) terminal of the discharged battery.
+Unclip the positive (+) terminal cover. - 4.
+Attach one end of the red jump lead to the positive (+) terminal of the booster battery and the other end to the positive terminal of the discharged battery.
 Make sure that a good connection is made.
+Do not allow the vehicles to touch.